Protect: secure DNS requests

 DNS hijacking risks

-You need to know your IP address to connect to internet sites.
-It's easier for users, however, to remember domain names (the letters comprising the site address) than to remember the string of numbers that make up the IP address.
+In order to access an internet site, you need to know the IP address.
+But it's easier for users to remember domain names (the letters comprising the site address) than to remember the string of numbers that make up the IP address.
 DNS is a widely-used system for getting the IP addresses that correspond to domain names.

 When a user enters a website address, this is what happens: